 6 patients had no negatives comments to share.

+We asked how the patients are notified of any changes by the practice?

 15 patients said that they receive majority by text messages, but some also get a call from the surgery